 Oral fluid is the mainstay of therapy.

-If symptoms is moderately severe ( stools frequency of up to 5x per day), anti diarrhoeal agents such as loperamide ( Lomotil) at 4mg three times per day is recommended.
+If symptoms are moderately severe (stools frequency of up to 5x per day), anti-diarrhoeal agents such as loperamide (Lomotil) at 4mg three times per day is recommended.

 Medical opinion and antibiotics is recommended if frequency of diarrhoea is more than 6 times per day especially if there is associated fever or blood in the stools.

 Cholera is caused by the bactera Vibrio cholerae and is endemic in southern Asia, Africa and Latin America where overcrowding with poor water and waste sanitation.
 Faecally contaminated water and seafood are the major vehicle of transmission for cholera.
 Illness is caused by the bacterial toin which induces the small bowel mucosa from an 'active absorber' of water to a 'secretor' of water.
 Illness varies from one of mild gastroenteritis to a severe profuse watery diarrhoea.
 Faecal material has been described as of 'rice water' consistency.
 Up to one litre of water per hour can be lost in the diarrhoea.
 Diagnosis is made by isolation of the organism from the stool.
 The main line of treatment is rehydration through oral or intravenous routes.
 Antibiotic is generally given as it shortens the duration of illness.

 Diarrhoea may occur during or after a course of antibiotics; there is usually no obvoius pathogen.
 Symptom usually resolve after the completion of antibiotics.
 The course is benign and does not require any therapy.